Graph Databases: Neo4j and Graph Traversal Patterns

 Most databases store relationships as foreign keys and join them at query time.
 Graph databases store relationships as first-class citizens, making traversal across connections fast regardless of the total dataset size.

-This is not a minor optimization.
-When you need to answer questions like “find all friends of friends who bought this product,” relational databases slow down as the depth increases.
-Graph databases traverse relationships in time proportional to the traversal, not the total data.
+This changes what queries are practical.
+When you need to answer “find all friends of friends who bought this product,” relational databases slow down as the depth increases.
+Graph databases traverse relationships in time proportional to the hops you traverse, not the total data.

 The Graph Model